shmg-org/umf-specification/README.md

 UMF is a line by line format, meaning the base unit of parsing is a line.
 Before parsing a line, the parser must remove the spaces at the start and the end of the line.
 The first line of a metadata is always the media name, the lines after can be parsed using the following rules, the parser must check the line against each condition in order.

-1. If the line is empty or start with "#", ignore the line.
+1. If the line is empty or starts with "#", ignore the line.
-2. If the line starts with "\[" and end with "\]" it is a header.
+2. If the line starts with "\[" and ends with "\]" it is a header.
 3. If the line includes a ":" it is a field.

 If no rules can apply to the line, throw an error.
 Otherwise, keep parsing the line using the respective rule: